JimDesu/basis-lang/spec.md

 At the block's close, every obligation still owned by a scope-local binding is discharged (&sect;10.5, &sect;10), scope-local frame-bound-region storage is reclaimed (&sect;7.20), and any `@`/`@!` hooks registered within the block fire (&sect;4.11) &mdash; together, in the reverse-registration order of &sect;3.17.

-A `.staged` block (&sect;3.17) types as a `.scope` block under the same visibility rule; its outer-write deferral is the boundary discipline of &sect;6.3 and adds no typing judgment of its own &mdash; the two static errors it introduces (finalizing or boxing an outer working-copied slot within the block) are enforced by the boundary analysis (&sect;6.3, Appendix E).
+A `.stage` block (&sect;3.17) types as a `.scope` block under the same visibility rule; its outer-write deferral is the boundary discipline of &sect;6.3 and adds no typing judgment of its own &mdash; the two static errors it introduces (finalizing or boxing an outer working-copied slot within the block) are enforced by the boundary analysis (&sect;6.3, Appendix E).

+A `.static`-marked declaration (&sect;10.17) adds a conformance obligation on the same walk: within a marked command or region, every callee's declaration must carry the mark or an acknowledged caveat, no `~` parameter or DISPOSE receiver appears in the marked signature, and the obligation analysis verifies that every fired discharge traces to a local acquisition.
+The check is frame-local; no judgment crosses a declaration boundary.

 ---